London

 European:

-• NOPI - by Ottolenghi.
+• NOPI in Soho - by Yotam Ottolenghi.

 Indian:

-• Rambutan - incredible Sri Lankan food.
+• Rambutan in Southbank - Sri Lankan.

-• Kricket Soho - contemporary North Indian.
+• Kricket (Soho and Canary Wharf) - modern North Indian.

 • Dishoom King’s Cross.
 I’m not sure why there is so much hype about this North Indian restaurant chain, but this specific location is truly special - a warehouse where goods and spices arrived from Bombay in the 1930s.